 Diced chicken sausage, tortellini noodles, and broccoli that’s slightly over-cooked

-Homemade mini stromboli (add whatever meat/veggie/cheese filling you prefer) and cucumbers
+Homemade mini hot pocket (add whatever meat/veggie/cheese filling you prefer) and cucumbers

 Popcorn shrimp, pierogies, and steamed carrots